 There is no pre-defined keyword for this DMI type.
 So you will need to use the type id instead.
 OEM values usually contain information about the original system manufacturer.

-28. Display Physical Range of Memory
+28. Display the Physical Range of Memory

 One fascinating feature of dmidecode is that it allows us to visualize the entire physical range of your DIMM RAMs.
-You can use the type id 20 for that.
+You can use the type ID 20 for that.
 It represents the DMI entry Memory Device Mapped Address.

 $ sudo dmidecode --type 20

-Running this command will display the entire physical range of the DIMMs alongside their handles, row position, and interleaved positions.
+Running this command will display the entire physical range of the DIMMs alongside their handles, row positions, and interleaved positions.
 There is no specified keyword for this type, so you’ll need to use the id here.